-Before you start bingeing on Shark Tank or regardless, here are a few lessons I have compiled for you to prepare for the day you find yourself pitching in front of an investor.
+Before you start bingeing on Shark Tank or whatever, here are a few lessons I have compiled for you to prepare for the day you find yourself pitching in front of an investor.

 Lesson 1: Know your business inside out

 You are the business owner.
-It’s most likely your own brain-child.
+It’s likely your own brainchild.
 Isn’t it obvious that you would know everything about it?

-Suppose you have built a novel healthcare product and it is yet to hit the market, an investor would want to know whether it meets all the regulation guidelines.
+Suppose you have built a novel healthcare product and it is yet to hit the market.
+An investor would want to know whether it meets all the regulatory guidelines.

-No matter how useful or innovative the product, an investor wouldn’t want to risk their money on something that may have legal implications in the future.
+No matter how useful or innovative the product is, an investor wouldn’t want to risk their money on something that may have legal implications in the future.